top of page

 It feels like we anticipate someone more qualified or smarter or less busy than ourselves to do something about all of this.
 Many people are certainly eager to express their disapproval and complain about the problems, but often the person criticizing chooses to blame someone else or suggest someone else take action.
 Imagine the difference if we all reject finger pointing and the blame game and instead look inward, feel a compulsion to act, and introduce potential solutions into the political conversation.

 We don’t really have a choice because, we hate to break it to you, there is no one else to do it.
 No one is sequestered in a secret room somewhere trying to figure this mess out.
 At times we seem to have this fantasy that somebody – anybody – is working on groundbreaking solutions for us, but they are not.
-It’s you and us, my fellow Americans.
+It’s just all of us, my fellow Americans.
 That’s it.

 The exciting news is that once we take matters into our own hands, our future will be brighter than ever!
 The American spirit is unmatched, and we can achieve anything we put our minds to.